django-files/web-extension/README.md

 ## FireFox Install

 This **does not** work on Release FireFox!
-You must use ESR, Development, or Nightly.
+You must use [ESR](https://www.mozilla.org/en-CA/firefox/all/#product-desktop-esr) (recommended), Development, or Nightly.
-Recommended, FireFox Extended Support Release: https://www.mozilla.org/en-CA/firefox/all/#product-desktop-esr

-1. Download the latest release: https://github.com/django-files/web-extension/releases/latest/download/firefox.zip
+1. Download the latest release: [firefox.zip](https://github.com/django-files/web-extension/releases/latest/download/firefox.zip)
 1. Open `about:config` search for `xpinstall.signatures.required` and set to `false`.
 1. Open `about:addons` and drag the zip file to the page or choose Install from File from the Settings Wheel.

 The addon should now be installed and running in FireFox.

 ## Configure